GAME has more than 10 years of experience in building innovative facilities, called GAME Houses, that lower the threshold for participation.

-Here everyone can meet and engage in various activities.
 The goal is for street sports and street culture to be accessible to everyone – even when the weather does not allow it.
-In sun, rain and wind.
-All GAME Houses help create and strengthen communities around street sports and culture.
+Here people can meet and engage in various activities and therefore strengthen the communities around street sports and the culture.
+Involving the local communities is an important part of the process of building GAME Houses.
+Before and after the opening of the facilities, the users are invited to take part in several participatory workshops.

-The GAME Houses have a strong focus on sustainability in terms of the reuse of old buildings and materials into new functions.
-The urban street culture architecture complements the industrial history of the buildings with their raw and distinctive character and keep the construction cost down compared to traditional indoor sports facilities.
+The GAME Houses have a strong focus on sustainability in terms of the reuse of old buildings and materials for new functions.
+The urban street culture architecture complements the industrial history of the buildings with their raw and distinctive character and keeps the construction costs down compared to traditional indoor sports facilities.

-|Go to GAME House Copenhagen, 2010
+|Go to GAME House Copenhagen

-Go to GAME House Esbjerg, 2016
+Go to GAME House Esbjerg

-|Go to GAME House Aalborg, 2018
+|Go to GAME House Aalborg

-Go to GAME House Viborg, 2018
+Go to GAME House Viborg

 OUTDOOR INNOVATIVE FACILITIES